Art History

 Art History Minor

-Demonstrate effective oral and written communication.
+Demonstrate effective communication to specialist and non-specialist audiences.
 (7)

 Numbers in parentheses reflect related Educational Goals of Bucknell University.